Extension of the EU ETS aviation regime to the EEA-EFTA States

 The EU legislation on the detailed interpretation of aviation activities has been incorporated into the EEA agreement by the EEA Joint Committee Decisions 6/2011 and 43/2011.

-The extension of the aviation part of the EU ETS to the EEA–EFTA countries means that these three countries are implementing the EU ETS with the same conditions and timelines as the 27 EU Member States.
-Thanks to the incorporation of monitoring and reporting legislation into the EEA agreement in 2009, the monitoring and reporting of EEA-EFTA aviation activities started in January 2010.
+The extension of the EU ETS aviation regime to the EEA–EFTA countries means that these three countries are implementing the EU ETS with the same conditions and timelines as the EU Member States.
+The monitoring and reporting of EEA-EFTA aviation activities started in January 2010.

-All aircraft operators, performing flights to and from the three EEA-EFTA countries are affected by the expansion of the scheme and have to take these flights into account in their monitoring and reporting activities.
-Hence, the monitoring and reporting templates developed by the Commission cover all 30 EEA countries.
+All aircraft operators, performing flights to and from the three EEA-EFTA countries have to take these flights into account in their monitoring and reporting activities.
+Hence, the monitoring and reporting templates developed by the Commission cover all 31 EEA countries.